creatnewsociety12/newcompanystructure/README.md

   2. Improve the working environment of all employees
   3. Make a new competitive market product

   Each employee can give a score after the end of the leadership term, from 0-10.
 Leaders with high scores can get more bonuses, or equity, or appreciation as a reward.

   The company's terms can be set that employees who have worked for more than 10 years can never be dismissed, even if they vote.
 For retired employees, the platform system transfers money to the employee's account address in the form of pension every month.
+  Each employee can only encounter two dismission votes within the period of less than permanent employment, with an interval of no less than 3 years each time.
+If both times fail, the employee will be permanently employed.

+  Perhaps some people will ask, when the company system platform of the fund for 0 how to do, the company can not pay wages how to do?
+All employees will vote to decide whether to dissolve the company.
+When it is unanimously approved, the company will be dissolved automatically.
+If it is not unanimously approved, those who vote against will vote whether they are willing to continue to work through the existing shares of the company.
+Employees will only receive shares each month, but no monthly salary.
+The remaining employees who are willing to take only shares of the company will stay for work.
+If the company comes back from the dead, they will get rich rewards.
+Of course, the company may go bankrupt later, without any reward.
+High return also means high risk.